libsql/hrana-client-ts/README.md

 // databases.
 const url = process.env.URL ?? "ws://localhost:8080"; // Address of the sqld server
 const jwt = process.env.JWT; // JWT token for authentication
-// Here we are using Hrana over WebSockets: const client = hrana.openWs(url, jwt);
+// Here we are using Hrana over WebSocket: const client = hrana.openWs(url, jwt);
 // But we can also use Hrana over HTTP:
 // const client = hrana.openHttp(url, jwt);